ART OF THE SCHOLAR

 Under my responsibilities as Head Writing Fellow I was a Graduate Assistant and co-teacher for this professional development graduate course.
 I co-planned and co-lead instruction for 15 graduate students in the MFA in Creative Writing and Poetics program at Naropa, covering different pedagogical theories and embodied opportunities for practice, and mentored these students as the prepared to teach their own First Year Writing sections.

 FIRST YEAR WRITING

 Invited by a colleague to be a guest instructor for their "Poetics of Displacement" module, I planned and facilitated creative writing and critical discussion on place and displacement in writing for 20 students in 2 sections.
-Building on my work with refugees, I curated and highlighted contemporary poetry and prose works by refugee and immigrant authors, and invited students to consider their own relationships to place and displacement, within a safe container.
+Building on my work with refugees, I curated and highlighted contemporary poetry and prose works by refugee and immigrant authors, and invited students to consider their own relationships to place and displacement.